Gaurela-Pendra-Marwahi district

 Gaurela-Pendra-Marwahi district is a district in the Indian state of Chhattisgarh.
 Gaurella is the headquarters of the district.
 It was carved out of Bilaspur district and inaugurated in February 2020.

 Geography

-Gaurela-Pendra-Marwahi district is bordered by Koriya and Korba districts to the east, Bilaspur and Mungeli districts to the south, and Anuppur district of Madhya Pradesh to the northwest.
+Gaurela-Pendra-Marwahi district is bordered by Koriya and Korba districts to the east, Bilaspur and Mungeli districts to the south, and Anuppur district in Madhya Pradesh to the northwest.
 The district is predominantly mountainous.